O'Neil Longson: Poker career

 Longson first finished in the money at the World Series of Poker (WSOP) in 1980, finishing 4th in the $1,000 No Limit Hold'em event.
 In 1990 in the $5,000 Pot limit Omaha event, he finished 2nd to former world champion Amarillo Slim.

 He had another second-place finish in the 1991 in the $1,500 no limit hold'em event, where he finished 2nd to Brent Carter.
 He also cashed in the $10,000 no limit hold'em Main Event that year, finishing 12th.
 Longson was again close to winning a WSOP bracelet in 1992, finishing 2nd to Hoyt Corkins in the $5,000 pot limit Omaha event.

 Longson eventually won a WSOP bracelet in 1994 World Series of Poker in the $1,500 pot limit Omaha event, defeating a final table including Surinder Sunar and T. J. Cloutier.
 He defeated J. C. Pearson during the heads-up play.

 He won a second bracelet in 2003 in the $5,000 no limit deuce to seven draw event, defeating a final table including runner-up Allen Cunningham, Bill Baxter, Chris Ferguson and Howard Lederer.

 His third and most recent bracelet came in the 2005 $1,500 Seven-Card Razz event, defeating a final table including runner-up Bruno Fitoussi, Archie Karas, and Mickey Wernick.

-As of 2009, his total live tournament winnings exceed $2,100,000.
+As of 2026, his total live tournament winnings were $2,187,021.
 His 26 cashes at the WSOP account for $994,195 of those winnings.

 Longson plays fewer tournaments than he used to as he is hard of hearing and now chooses to concentrate on cash games instead.
-His overwhelmingly aggressive style was noted in "Pot-Limit & No-Limit Poker" by Stewart Reuben and Bob Ciaffone, and his signature colossal preflop raises and betting in the dark continue to astound and confuse opponents years later. ^{(1)}.
+His overwhelmingly aggressive style was noted in "Pot-Limit & No-Limit Poker" by Stewart Reuben and Bob Ciaffone.